The Québec maritime Blog

 The Maritime Regions of Québec: A True Paradise for Hikers!

-Majestic scenery, rich natural environments and diverse geography… These are three essential ingredients for great hiking, and all are present in the maritime regions of Québec!
-Here, then, are some ideas for hiking destinations throughout our regions.
+Majestic scenery, rich natural environments and diverse geography are three essential ingredients for great hiking, and all are present in the maritime regions of Québec!
+Here, then, are some hiking ideas throughout our regions.

-The quietness inherent to any island environment invites contemplation and relaxation... especially if you also have the opportunity to see whales!
-On Île aux Lièvres (Hare Island), which is managed by Société Duvetnor in Bas-Saint-Laurent, explore 45 km (30 mi.) of trails as well as natural lookouts and deserted shores (which are teeming with life!).
-On the Sept Îles Archipelago in Côte-Nord, enjoy the sea breeze while wandering on Grande Basque Island.
+The tranquility inherent to any island environment invites contemplation and relaxation... especially if you’re also on the lookout for whales!
+On Île aux Lièvres (Hare Island), which is managed by Société Duvetnor in Bas-Saint-Laurent, discover 45 km (30 mi.) of trails as well as natural lookouts and deserted shores teeming with marine life!
+On the Sept Îles Archipelago in Côte-Nord, enjoy the sea breezes while exploring Grande Basque Island.
 During your hike, take the time to chat with naturalist guides, who will be happy to share their passion for the rich marine life found in the waters surrounding this island.

 Still in Côte-Nord, the Mingan Archipelago National Park Reserve is a true paradise for hikers.
 Explore the archipelago’s massive monoliths sculpted by the wind and sea, and discover a rich and diverse birdlife.
 Nine islands of the archipelago offer hiking trails varying in length and level of difficulty.